BDC Hamburger Icon

 5. What does the web developer’s SEO strategy look like?

-Search engine optimization is a way of coding, writing and designing your website so it ranks as highly as possible on Google.
+Search engine optimization (SEO) involves coding, writing and designing your website so it ranks as highly as possible on Google.

-Ask your developer about their experience in SEO and what strategy they’ll use for your site.
+Ask your developer about their SEO experience and what strategy they’ll use for your site.
 How will they increase your site’s visibility to search engines?
 If they don’t do keyword research and employ other proven technical SEO strategies, go with someone else.

 A website should attract potential clients, grab their interest, and successfully convert leads.
 If no one can find your website, it will fail at all three goals.